 Budget: Self-haul to the dump ($30–$80)

 If you have a truck (or can borrow one), hauling junk to the dump yourself is the cheapest paid option.
 Transfer stations typically charge $40–$60 per ton.
-A pickup truck load of furniture usually costs $30–$50 in dump fees.
+A pickup truck load of furniture usually runs $30–$50 at the gate.

 Hidden costs: truck rental ($20–$50/half day from Home Depot), gas, loading and unloading time (budget 2–4 hours round trip), and the risk of back injury moving heavy items solo.